-There are other steps you can take to minimize maintenance and maintain the beauty of your wood floors as well.
+There are other steps that can help maintain the beauty of wood floors.

-Do not use sheet vinyl or tile floor care products on wood floors.
+Do not use vinyl or tile cleaning products on wood floors.
 Self-polishing acrylic waxes cause wood to become slippery and appear dull quickly.

-Use throw rugs both inside and outside doorways to help prevent grit, dirt and other debris from being tracked onto your wood floors.
-This will prevent scratching.
+Use throw rugs at doorways to help prevent debris from being tracked in and scratching the floor.

-Do not wet-mop a wood floor.
-Standing water can dull the finish, damage the wood and leave a discoloring residue.
+Do not wet-mop or steam mop a wood floor.
+Water and steam can dull the finish and even damage the wood.

-Wipe up spills immediately with a slightly dampened towel.
+Wipe up spills immediately with a slightly dampened cloth.

 Do not over-wax a wood floor.
 If a wax floor dulls, try buffing instead.
 Avoid wax buildup under furniture and other light traffic areas by applying wax in these spots every other waxing session.

-Avoid walking on your wood floors with cleats, sports shoes and high heels.
-A 125-pound woman walking in high heels has an impact of 2,000 pounds per square inch.
-An exposed heel nail can exert up to 8,000 pounds per square inch.
+Avoid walking on your wood floors with sports cleats and high heels in disrepair.
+A 125-pound woman walking in high heels with an exposed heel nail can exert up to 8,000 pounds per square inch.
 This kind of impact can dent any floor surface.

 When moving heavy furniture, do not slide it on wood flooring.
-It is best to pick up the furniture completely to prevent scratches.
+It is best to pick up the furniture to move it and to prevent scratches.

-For wood flooring in the kitchen, place an area rug in front of the kitchen sink.
+For wood flooring in the kitchen, place an area rug at the kitchen sink.

-Use a humidifier throughout the winter months to minimize gaps or cracks.
+Use a humidifier throughout the winter months to minimize gaps.

 Frequently Asked Questions: Care + Maintenance